Impact Measurement and Management: How to Build a Future-Ready IMM System

 What is Impact Measurement & Management (IMM) in simple terms?

-IMM is the end-to-end practice of defining intended outcomes, selecting indicators, gathering high-quality data (quantitative and qualitative), and using the results to improve programs, policies, or investments.
-It’s not just reporting—IMM closes the loop between goals, evidence, and action.
+IMM is the full-cycle process of defining intended outcomes, selecting indicators, capturing data—quantitative and qualitative—and using that evidence to improve results.
+It closes the loop between goals, actions, and accountability.

 How is IMM different from Monitoring & Evaluation (M&E)?